-German charged for passing parliament floor plans to Russia
+German charged with passing parliament floor plans to Russia

 Prosecutors said, at some point before early September 2017, the suspect “decided of his own accord” to give information on the properties to Russian intelligence.
 They said he sent the PDF files to an employee of the Russian Embassy in Berlin who was an officer with Russia’s GRU military intelligence agency.

-The charges were filed at a Berlin court on Feb.
+The charges against the suspect, who is not in custody, were filed at a Berlin court on Feb.
 12. The court will have to decide whether to go ahead with a trial.

 Relations between Germany and Russia have been buffeted by a growing list of issues in recent years.